sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * Good idea to do this first then do advanced set up below

 ### Step 1: Install the language server(s)
-* There are 2 langauge servers to choose from, Perl Language Server (PLS) and Perl::LanguageServer
+* There are two langauge servers to choose from, Perl Language Server (PLS) and Perl::LanguageServer
     * From the command line, install one or both:
         * `cpanm PLS`
             * I recommend this one